 Most emerging writers are already giving away swathes of content for free – on social media.
 The brainpower and time they take to discuss and promote their work online is time they aren’t spending writing.
 But that doesn’t mean it’s a loss.

-Having huge swathes of content attached to your name can help:
+Having huge swathes of content attached to your name can:

 That last point is crucial.
 It’s no longer the publisher’s job to sell your book for you nor your editor’s job to promote your story.